cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 ## Wind Farm Operation Expert: Jon

 ### Gathering Knowledge
 In `neat`, knowledge is captured in statements (i.e. sentences).
 A statement is a simple fact about a thing (e.g. wind turbine).
-In this tutorial, we will collect statements that describe the properties of physical objects that constitute an operational wind farm connected to a transmission grid.
+In this tutorial, we will collect statements that describe the properties of physical objects that constitute an operational wind farm connected to an electrical grid.
+We purposely use spreadsheets to collect these statements since anyone can use them.
+This is important, as we want to make sure that there is a seamless transition between the domain experts, information architect and CDF experts.

 We will start with a wind turbine.
 For example, Jon might say that a wind turbine has a `name`, a `location`, `manufacturer`, `ratedPower`, `hubHeight`, `actualPower` and `arrayCableConnection`.
 These are all statements.
 In `neat`, we capture these statements in a spreadsheet format.
 We refer to a set of statements as `Properties`.
 The `Properties` sheet looks as follows for a domain expert like Jon:

 | Class       | Property           | Description     | Value Type  | Min Count  | Max Count  |